haukot/copilot_specifications/flows/text_document.md

 # File focused

 When a tab with file is changed.
 It affects which files will be included in the context, as only the last 20 are selected.
-And from these 20 - not all of their content will be included to the prompt(maybe it also takes access times into account?)
+And from these 20 - not all of their content will be included to the prompt(maybe it also takes last access time into account?)
-Neighbor files are selected based on access times count, which is incremented when the file is focused.
+Neighbor files are sorted based on then last access time, which is set when files is focused.

 command = "textDocument/didFocus"